okuvshynov/slowllama/README.md

 Finetuning is the only focus, there's nothing special done for inference, consider [llama.cpp](https://github.com/ggerganov/llama.cpp).

 It should work on CUDA as well, but I didn't do any tests/optimization for that - most likely it'll move things between storage/RAM/GPU more than needed + use wrong types and maybe transform between types.
 Maybe i hardcoded ```to('mps')``` somewhere.
 In theory it should be possible to finetune, for example, 70B llama in bfloat16 with LoRA on single more-less recent GPU.
+See some thoughts/plans in [TODO section](#todo)

 ### Example